Chora Chittha Chora: Soundtrack

 The music was composed by V. Ravichandran and lyrics were written by K. Kalyan and Shree Chandru.
 A total of 8 tracks have been composed for the film and the audio rights brought by Jhankar Music.

+Reception

+Deccan Herald wrote "A triangular love trite with regular doses of pranks, love, letters, disappointment and sacrifice, Chora Chitta Chora, the latest Ravichandran-starrer offers nothing new except for fresh faces and eye-catching picturesque locales".